phorton1/base-apps-gitMUI/docs/readme.md

-  It will also be red if there were any **errors** encounted while scanning or getting information about the repo from gitHub or the repo violates one of the **invariants** required to use the repo wihtin gitUI (no detached HEADS, must have the default branch checked out, etc).
+  It will also be red if there were any **errors** encounted while scanning or getting information about the repo from gitHub or the repo violates one of the **invariants** required to use the repo wihtin gitMUI (no detached HEADS, must have the default branch checked out, etc).
 - **orange** - if the repo is **AHEAD** of gitHub, meaning that one or more commits have been made to it